 Many studies have cited the number of premature deaths due to complications from being overweight, such as diabetes and hypertension.
 If you shed some pounds and rein in your blood pressure and cholesterol, you’ve done your heart a big favor.

-Even if you never manage to lose a single pound, exercise and a healthy diet can offer potent protection for your heart.
-It's possible to be fit even if you're above your ideal weight.
-In fact, a few recent studies suggest that overweight people who are physically fit may actually live longer than those who are lean but inactive.
+Even if you never manage to lose a single pound, it is still good for you to exercise and have a healthy diet.
+It’s possible to be fit even if you’re above your ideal weight.
+A few recent studies suggest that people with overweight who are physically fit may live longer than those who are lean but inactive.

-Extra weight isn't a personal failing, and it isn't a death sentence.
-But it is a strong warning.
-Now's the time to take that warning seriously.
+Extra weight isn’t a personal failing, but it is a strong warning.
+Now’s the time to take that warning seriously.
 With a few healthy lifestyle changes, you can remove a heavy burden from your heart.